AlFX/capstone/capstone.md

         dropdb <name> && createdb <name>
         ```
     - [x] Seed the database with `populate.py` and `dummy_data.py`
+- [x] Create the tests and then the endpoints: one test for success behavior of each endpoint and one test for error behavior of each endpoint
-- [ ] Write the tests for the routes
+    - [x] Write the tests for the routes
-- [ ] Write the basic app factory function in `__init__.py`
+    - [x] Write the basic app factory function in `__init__.py`
-- [ ] Write the routes which can either serve as API or to display views
-    - If a frontend is needed, write the HTML, CSS and Javascript for the views
+    - [x] Write the routes which can either serve as API or to display views.
+If a frontend is needed, write the HTML, CSS and Javascript for the views
-    - Remeber: they must satisfy the tests!
 - [ ] Test an alternative `models.py` file to make the relationships uniform, either using `backref` or `back_populates` but not both!
+- [ ] Add roles with their permissions
+- [ ] Specify permissions for each endpoint
+- [ ] Write at least two tests of [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) for each role
 - [ ] **Run the app**: `FLASK_APP=app.py FLASK_DEBUG=true flask run`
 - [ ] Setup the [roles](auth0.com)
 - [ ] Deploy to [Heroku](dashboard.heroku.com)